TomSchorsch/JavaFXExtensions/README.md

   - <b>MappedRadioButtons</b> - creates a bunch of radio buttons which display strings (the mapped-to value) but when selected return the mapped-from value.
 2 features include indented sub-radio buttons and multiple columns of radio buttons.
   - <b>Config</b> - config is a helper utility for the above.
 It enables the "history state" of the FileChoiceBox control and the selected items in the MappedRadioButtons control to be saved between successive executions of your program.

-Contains Plot editor that has rewritten some of the LineChart capabilities.<br>
+<b>Contains a LineChart Plot Editor</b>
+The default JavaFX LineChart had some limitations and some of those limitations are addressed by this project.

+<b>New LineChart Features</b>
-There are 17 symbols:<br>
+  - 17 symbols:<br>
     - diamond, circle, square,
     - h_diamond, v_diamond, h_ellipse, v_ellipse, h_rectangle, v_rectangle,
     - up_triangle, down_triangle, right_triangle, left_triangle,
     - star5, cross, plus, checkmark

 There are 3 symbol styles for each symbol: filled, transparent, and white-filled